ArthurTolley/ArthurTolley/README.md

-My name is Arthur Tolley, I am a second year PhD student at the University of Portsmouth within the Gravitaional Wave Research Group of the Institute of Cosmology and Gravitation.
+My name is Arthur Tolley, I am a third year PhD student at the University of Portsmouth within the Gravitaional Wave Research Group of the Institute of Cosmology and Gravitation.

 Current project:
-- Searching for scattered light artefacts in gravitational-wave data
-- Writing my first paper for the scattered light search!
-- Major Review 2021
+- Finding a new project!

 My Qualifications:
 - First Class Honours Degree, MPhys Physics